 Adoption of the standard impacted the Company's Condensed Consolidated Balance Sheet through recognition of right-of-use (ROU) assets and lease liabilities for the Company's operating leases.
-Accounting for finance leases (formerly capital leases) remained substantially unchanged, except the Company reclassified the amounts as of December 31, 2018 to conform to the presentation of operating leases as of March 31, 2019.
+Accounting for finance leases (formerly capital leases) remained substantially unchanged.
 See Note 5 for further information on the Company's leases.